 Breastfeeding your children slightly reduces your risk of breast cancer.

-Taking the combined contraceptive pill slightly increases your risk of breast cancer.
+Taking the contraceptive pill slightly increases your risk of breast cancer.
 Within a few years of stopping, however, this risk disappears.

 HRT increases your risk of breast cancer while you’re taking it and for a few years after stopping.